kamilmielnik/fuck-npm/README.md

 ## Description
 This command line tool will remove `node_modules` directory & run `npm install`.
 Useful when you're desperate.

+### Windows - Source Path Too long
-Additionally, this has been tested against the following error on Windows:
+`fuck-npm` has been tested against the following error on Windows:

 > The source file name(s) are larger than is supported by the file system.
 > Try moving to a location which has a shorter path name, or try renaming